alr621/Getting-and-Cleaning-Data-Project/README.md

 4.
 Extracting columns that correspond to mean and std

-Approach:
-•using regex to identify the mean and std columns in the merged dataframe.
-•subset the merged dataframe to extract the mean and std columns.
+Approach: using regex to identify the mean and std columns in the merged dataframe, then subset the merged dataframe to extract the mean and std columns.

 Code:
 meanSD<-grepl("mean\\(\\)|std\\(\\)",features[,2])